mattlibera/alpine/packages/docs/src/en/alpine-101.md

 You may notice that up until now, we haven't had to use `this.` to reference properties.
 However, because we are working directly inside the `x-data` object, we must reference any properties using `this.[property]` instead of simply `[property]`.

-Because Alpine is a "reactive" framework.
-Any time the value of `this.search` changes, parts of the template that use `filteredItems` will automatically be updated.
+Because Alpine is a "reactive" framework, any time the value of `this.search` changes, parts of the template that use `filteredItems` will automatically be updated.

 <a name="looping-elements"></a>
 ### Looping elements